anhkiet71199/datascience_project/README.md

 ### Topic Modeling
 This project employs Latent Dirichlet Allocation (LDA) for topic modeling.
 LDA is a statistical model used to extract meaningful topics from a collection of text data.
 We also include data preprocessing techniques to clean and prepare your text data for analysis.

+### Mobile price prediction
+The pricing of smartphones is a critical aspect of marketing, as these devices are packed with features, making it essential to strike a balance between justifying the price and covering manufacturing and marketing costs.
+With mobile phones being highly popular and frequently upgraded, setting the right price is challenging for aspiring mobile phone businesses.
+This project focuses on classifying mobile prices using machine learning methods.

 ## Getting Started

 To explore the details and source code of each project, please visit the corresponding directories in our repository.
 I hope these projects will be useful and engaging for you.